KUNLUN & TARIM EXPEDITION, WEST CHINA: DETAILED ITINERARY

 We will be crossing the immense Kekexili Nature Reserve, a truly wonderful area for wild mammals.
 If anyone ever tells you that the Chinese have killed everything off, well they would have to ‘eat their hat’ if they saw Kekexili!

 Here we can expect to see large numbers of Kiangs and Tibetan Gazelles, and as we approach the remote hamlet of Budongquan, where we will overnight, good numbers of the rare and endangered rare Tibetan Antelope or Chiru, much-persecuted for its splendid horns and soft hide.
 There is a good chance of Grey Wolf in this wild area and a good chance of encountering White-lipped (or Thorold’s) Deer.
 The broad-faced Tibetan Fox is positively common and Plateau Pikas are numerous.
-There is a first chance for Wild Yak and a real chance for Pallas’s Cat.
+There is a first chance for Wild Yak and a chance for Pallas’s Cat.

-Marshy areas hold Black-necked Cranes, Tibetan Larks, Bar-headed Goose, Ruddy Shelduck, Mallard, Great Crested Grebe, Black Stork, Eurasian Coot, Common Redshank, Brown-headed Gull, Common Tern and Citrine Wagtail of the distinctive form calcarata that may represent a distinct species.
+Marshy areas hold Black-necked Cranes, Tibetan Lark, Bar-headed Goose, Ruddy Shelduck, Mallard, Great Crested Grebe, Black Stork, Eurasian Coot, Common Redshank, Brown-headed Gull, Common Tern and Citrine Wagtail of the distinctive form calcarata that may represent a distinct species.

-Kunlun Range & Tarim Basin Expedition: Day 4 We have yet more dramatic scenery to look forward to this morning as we admire the awesome snow- and ice-clad peak of Yuzhu Feng (6178m, 20,269ft), one of the highest peaks of the Kunlun range.
+We will spend much of our first day in the Kunlun looking for birds and mammals in the Budongquan area.
+We have yet more dramatic scenery to look forward to this morning as we admire the awesome snow- and ice-clad peak of Yuzhu Feng (6178m, 20,269ft), one of the highest peaks of the Kunlun range.

-Kunlun Range & Tarim Basin Expedition: Days 5-7 We have some truly dramatic scenery to look forward to as we search for the fabled Sillem’s Mountain Finch in its remote fastness.
+We have some truly dramatic scenery to look forward to as we search for the fabled Sillem’s Mountain Finch in its remote fastness.
 The Kunlun mountains are extraordinarily scenic, with the highest peaks in the region rising to well over 5000m (16,400ft).

 Our reason for exploring this remote location is quite simple: the chance to be amongst the first birders to see the almost unknown Sillem’s Mountain Finch, Carpodacus sillemi, a species that was overlooked when the first specimens were collected by a Dutch expedition that visited the area north of the Karakorum Range in the first part of the 20th century (they were misidentified as Brandt’s Mountain Finch, Leucosticte brandti, until C. S. Roselaar worked out that they represented a new species for science, either a new Leucosticte or perhaps even a new Koslowia (at that time a genus that was used only for the Tibetan (or Roborovski’s) Rosefinch.
 After that nothing, until 2012 when Yann Muzika rediscovered the species by chance while on a trekking expedition in southwestern Qinghai in 2012!